 - It's conceivable that bottlenecks will emerge and performance will suffer depending on the host system's power and how many people are attempting to use it at the same time.

-- The RDS administrator must have a thorough understanding of the subject and be reachable during normal business hours if and when difficulties arise.
+- The RDP administrator must have a thorough understanding of the subject and be reachable during normal business hours if and when difficulties arise.
 The consequences of not having the required backup support on hand in the case of a system breakdown might be disastrous.

 Overall, RDP may be a valuable tool for managing and accessing remote work, especially for organizations with an on-premises IT infrastructure.

-What are the most effective RDP substitutes?
+What are the most effective RDP alternatives?

 RDP connections, as previously stated, often need a Windows component, and while third-party RDP servers such as xrdp exist for platforms such as Linux, they are generally inferior to other remote connection technologies such as VNC.